manabie-com/mana-do/README.md

 9. Fixed issue on double adding of ToDo
 10. Added Test Cases for components added

+## How to Run Tests

+To run the tests simply run the command `npm test`.

+## What to add in the future

+1. Better sorting for ToDo.
+2. Better UI styling.

 ## Welcome to Manabie coding challenge

 _Hello!_